soniabrami/toddmotto.github.io/_posts/2015-12-14-directive-to-directive-communication-with-require.md

   .directive('tabs', tabs);
 {% endhighlight %}

 The Controller now has an `addTab` method bound.
 But how do we add a tab?
-We need to get started with adding the child `tab` Directive, and require it's Controller functionality:
+We need to get started with adding the child `tab` Directive, and require its Controller functionality:

 {% highlight javascript %}
 function tab() {